太陽工業コラム

 Taiyo Kogyo has taken advantage of the characteristics of lightweight and strong “membranes” to expand their applications not only in the construction field, but also in the civil engineering, logistics, and environmental fields.
 In particular, we have established ourselves as a leading company in the industry, boasting the world’s top share in the manufacture of large membrane structures.
 Along the way, I have responded to the needs of many customers as a sales representative.

 In 2020, an innovative project has begun.
 This is an important beginning of a new chapter for us at Taiyo Kogyo.
 At the heart of this project is EVA tarpaulin recycling.
-The aim is to recycle our flagship product, the container bag “Ticon” (“Ticon”), which was developed to transport large quantities of powder and granular materials.
+The aim is to recycle our flagship product, the container bag “TAICON” , which was developed to transport large quantities of powder and granular materials.

-Designed to be highly functional, “tycons” serve the roles of packaging, transportation, and storage, and can be reused.
-Previously, “tycons” at the end of their useful life were disposed of or incinerated, but this project is challenging to create a system to recycle them.
+Designed to be highly functional, “TAICON” serve the roles of packaging, transportation, and storage, and can be reused.
+Previously, “TAICON” were disposed of or incinerated at the end of their lifecycle.
+This project is a challenge to create a system to recycle them.
 Furthermore, the project aims to achieve zero CO2 emissions through efficient chemical recycling, which is expected to contribute to the environment.

 This project was the brainchild of the General Manager of the Logistics Division (“General Manager”).
-The general manager came up with the idea of recycling from taikon to taikon under the theme of “taikon from cradle to grave and to new life.
+The General Manager came up with the idea of recycling a TAICON to TAICON, calling it “from cradle to grave, and to new life”.
 It was an unprecedented new perspective and flexible thinking.

-In fact, I have been involved with Ticon for about 20 years as a sales person and have tried to recycle in the past, but was there really that much value in this effort?
-I was a little skeptical at times.
+In fact, I have been involved with TAICON for about 20 years as a sales person and have attemted to recycle them in the past.
+I was doubtful and skeptical about the value in this effort.

-This is a positive commitment to the SDGs by Taiyo Kogyo as a leading company,
+This is a positive commitment to the SDG initiatives by Taiyo Kogyo as a leading company.

 It was also an expression of their mission to pave the way for a better society.